kora-projects/.github/README.md

 ---

-Kora is a Java framework for writing Java or Kotlin server-side applications with a focus on Performance, Efficiency, Transparency.
+Kora is a full-stack Java framework for writing Java or Kotlin server-side applications with Blazing Fast Performance and focus on Efficiency, Simplicity, Transparency.
 Kora aims to provide sufficiently high-level declarative tools and thin abstractions for developers, which are converted at compile time into hardware-performing and human-readable code.
 [Would you like to know more?](https://kora-projects.github.io/kora-docs/en/)